Atlanta, Georgia, ERISA Attorneys

-There are two major drawbacks to ERISA claims compered to an individually purchased disability policy.
+There are two major drawbacks to ERISA claims compared to an individually purchased disability policy.
 If a dispute arises relating an ERISA long term disability benefit:

-- Under ERISA even if the insurance companies found to have acted abusively or fraudulently you may not bring a bad faith claim or seek extra money damages.
+- Under ERISA, even if the insurance companies found to have acted abusively or fraudulently, you may not bring a bad faith claim or seek extra money damages.
 The court can order the insurance company to pay the benefits plus your attorneys’ fees, but that is not much of a deterrent in our experience.
-ERISA invites insurance company abuse.

 Disability and the Law

 Under ERISA, long term disability policy’s the definition of “disability” can be very different from what most laypeople expect.
 Most ERISA policies pay benefits for only twenty-four months for being unable to perform one’s “own occupation.”
-Moreover, tricky definitions of “own occupation” may mean the insurance company more or less ignores how demanding your job actually was in evaluating your disability.
+Moreover, tricky definitions of “own occupation” may mean the insurance company more or less ignores the most difficult demands of your job when evaluating your disability.

 Most ERISA LTD policies also limit benefits to 24 months for “mental and nervous disorders,” even if the worker is completely unable to work in any job.
-We have seen these policy limitations applied not only to conditions like depression, anxiety and bipolar disorder, but also to traumatic brain injury.
+We have seen these policy limitations applied not only to conditions like depression, anxiety and bipolar disorder, but also to traumatic brain injury and other forms of physical brain damage.
 We have successfully fought the application of this “mental and nervous limitation” many times, sometimes leading to the payment of many more years of disability benefits.

 Choosing the Right Long Term Disability Lawyer